yutaAsato/emailConsole/README.md

 ### Approach

-Different components were identified during the planning stage and in React they were seperated into 3 main components, CalenderBar, ResultHeader, ListItems.
+Different components were identified during the planning stage and in React they were seperated into various components, Results, CalenderBar, ResultHeader, ListItems, EmailRow.
-The react libray 'react-dates' was used for the CalenderBar component to be able to search emails for a given date range search input.
-The ResultHeader component was used to simply display the number of emails retrieved from the search.
-The ListItems component displays a list of all the emails that were retrieved from the search.
+The react libray 'react-dates' was used for the 'CalenderBar' component to be able to search emails for a given date range search input.
+The 'ResultHeader' component was used to display the number of emails retrieved from the search.
+The 'ListItems' component maps the data that was retrieved from the search and passes it down to the 'EmailRow'.

 ```js
 function Results() {